-- P = 1 when in the monitored cell there are no measurement gaps overlapping with any occasion of the CSI-RS.
+- P = 1 when in the monitored cell there are no gaps overlapping with any occasion of the CSI-RS.

 For FR2,

-- P = 1, when the BFD-RS resource is not overlapped with measurement gap and also not overlapped with SMTC occasion.
+- P = 1, when the BFD-RS resource is not overlapped with gap and also not overlapped with SMTC occasion.